Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

 Importance: Ensures that the software meets user expectations and requirements, and is ready for deployment.

-What are version control systems, and why are they important in software development?
+<h3>What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
-Software Project Management:
+Software Project Management:</h3>

 Version Control Systems (VCS)